-There is more information about these trials on our clinical trials database.
-Pick 'lymphoma' from the dropdown menu of cancer types.
+There is more information about trials for lymphoma on our clinical trials database.

 Researchers in America and Canada gave bendamustine to people with B cell lymphoma, who have had other treatments that were no longer working including rituximab.
 They found that it worked in over 6 out of 10 people (60%) who had already had chemotherapy.
 And on average it carried on working for at least 9 months.
 The side effects were similar to other chemotherapy drugs and included feeling sick, low blood counts, tiredness, diarrhoea and constipation.
 We need more research to confirm these results and trials are continuing.

 A phase 3 trial has looked into a chemotherapy drug called pixantrone (Pixuvri).
 The people taking part had aggressive (or high grade) NHL that had come back after having at least 2 courses of chemotherapy.
 In total, 140 people took part in the trial.
 Half the people had pixantrone and the other half had a standard chemotherapy drug.
 The researchers found that 14 out of the 70 people who had pixantrone (20%) showed no signs of lymphoma after treatment (complete response), compared to 4 out of 70 people (about 6%) who had standard chemotherapy.
 The results were similar after 18 months of follow up.
 Some of the more common side effects of pixantrone included low blood cell counts, a cough, feeling sick, abdominal pain, general weakness and feeling tired.